Scalingo/documentation/src/_posts/databases/redis/2000-01-01-dump-restore.md

 You can dump your database remotely using [the command-line-tool]({% post_url platform/cli/2000-01-01-start %}) and a one-off container (see [application tasks]({% post_url platform/app/2000-01-01-tasks %})).
 The advantage of this method is the network.
 From your workstation you don't always have a good bandwidth.
 From our infrastructure, data transfers will be way faster.

-You need to install the Redis CLI tools in the one-off before executing `redis-cli`:
+You need to install the Redis® CLI tools in the one-off before executing `redis-cli`:

 ```sh
 $ scalingo --app my-app run bash